U.S. Route 15: Pennsylvania and New York

 US 15 enters Pennsylvania south of Gettysburg.
-Business Route 15 (Emmitsburg Road) goes through Gettysburg, while US 15 bypasses the borough; the bypass continues to York Springs.
+US 15 Bus.
+(Emmitsburg Road) goes through Gettysburg, while US 15 bypasses the borough; the bypass continues to York Springs.
 US 15 passes through Dillsburg before becoming a freeway near Grantham and the Messiah University campus.

-US 15 continues as a freeway until it intersects U.S. Route 11 and Pennsylvania Route 581 in Camp Hill.
+US 15 continues as a freeway until it intersects US 11 and Pennsylvania Route 581 in Camp Hill.
 US 15 runs concurrent with US 11, passing Harrisburg on the west shore of the Susquehanna River.
-The concurrency ends at Shamokin Dam, where US 11 splits and follows the North Branch Susquehanna River, and US 15 follows the West Branch Susquehanna River north towards Williamsport where it passes through Lewisburg and the campus of Bucknell University (which is partially bisected by the highway).
-In the future, US 15 and US 11 will diverge in Selinsgrove, Pennsylvania, from which US 15 will proceed north on a road yet to be built, and connect back to its current alignment near Winfield, PA.
-11 will be joined to a business loop of 15 instead of the main route.
+The concurrency ends at Shamokin Dam, where US 11 splits and follows the North Branch Susquehanna River, and US 15 follows the West Branch Susquehanna River north toward Williamsport where it passes through Lewisburg and the campus of Bucknell University (which is partially bisected by the highway).
+In the future, US 15 and US 11 will diverge in Selinsgrove, from which US 15 will proceed north on a road currently under construction and connect back to its current alignment near Winfield.
+US 11 will be joined to a business loop of US 15 instead of the main route.

-The segment from Williamsport, Pennsylvania to the northern terminus at I-86 and NY 17 in Painted Post, New York has been completely upgraded to Interstate standards, except for one access road at Mile Marker 150.1, in preparation for the eventual transition to designation as I-99, as has the US 15/I-86 interchange.
+The segment from Williamsport, Pennsylvania, to the northern terminus at I-86 and NY 17 in Painted Post, New York, has been completely upgraded to Interstate standards, except for one access road at milemarker 150.1, in preparation for the eventual transition to designation as I-99, as has the US 15/I-86 interchange.
 The 12.59 mi segment of US 15 in New York runs parallel to the Tioga River from the state line to its current northern terminus at I-86 and NY 17 exit 44 at the junction of the Tioga and Cohocton rivers in Painted Post, west of downtown Corning.
 The entire length of US 15 in New York is signed concurrently with I-99.